 How to remove firstname.lastname@example.org virus (Removal Guide)

-email@example.com virus is a term used to identify Satana ransomware.
-The virus encrypts the files on the computers it infects and adds firstname.lastname@example.org to the file extension name.
+email@example.com virus is a term used to identify Satana ransomware that that encrypts the files on the computers it infects and applies firstname.lastname@example.org to the file extension name.
 The file extension that is added to files encrypted by this virus will vary per each infected person.
 The virus will add an email address and then three underscores to the filename.
 There are several different email addresses used so it will change for different victims.
 In this case the virus uses email@example.com, which would mean that test.png could become firstname.lastname@example.org___test.png.

 The email@example.com virus will also add a ransom note titled !satana!.txt in each folder that it infects files in.
 The !satana!.txt file starts off by saying “You had bad luck.
 There was crypting of all your files in a FS bootkit virus <!SATANA!>” and further contains additional information and instructions how to decrypt your files by paying a ransom and obtaining a special key.

 To make matters much worse, the ransomware will install a bootlocker to prevent you from logging into Windows.
 The bootlocker installed by the ransomware will display immediately before Windows starts and require a password before it will allow a victim to start Windows.
 The firstname.lastname@example.org Ransomware requires .5 bitcoins in order to get the decryption key.

 When email@example.com ransomware is initially contracted it will scan all local drives and unmapped network shares for certain file types and encrypt then.
 The targeted file types are: